neurobin/lcrypt/README.md

 ```

 **Do not run the ./test/travis_check.sh on your local machine.** It's written for [travis build](https://travis-ci.org/neurobin/letsacme) only and contains
-unguarded codes that can harm your system.
+unguarded code that can harm your system.